Dafrok/react-shortcut-key/README.md

 - `ctrl: true | false` Optional.
 Whether your callback function excutes by pressed the shortcut key and the 'CTRL' button down.
 - `alt: true | false` Optional.
 Whether your callback function excutes by pressed the shortcut key and the 'ALT' button down.
 - `shift: true | false` Optional.
 Whether your callback function excutes by pressed the shortcut key and the 'SHIFT' button down.
+- `meta: true | false` Optional.
+Whether your callback function excutes by pressed the shortcut key and the 'META' button down.
 - `fn:` Callback function of the shortcut key.